alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and so on.

-We can therefore conclude that all languages were monosyllabic until no later than 100,000 years ago.
+We can therefore conclude that all languages were monosyllabic at least until 100,000 years ago.

 There is a small problem with this date.
 When _Homo Sapiens_ left Africa,
 there was already a large population of Neanderthals occupying Europe and Asia.
+So it is reasonable to think that these same Neanderthals might have their own languages, which influenced the newcomers.

-Neanderthals are usually classified as a distinct species from _Homo Sapiens_, even if there is now ample evidence that both groups could interbreed.
+Neanderthals are usually classified as a distinct species from _Homo Sapiens_, even if there is now ample evidence that both groups could and did interbred.
 They should thus be classified as two different subspecies inside _Homo Sapiens_, as many scientists have advocated for decades.

-So it is reasonable to think that these same Neanderthals might have their own languages, which influenced the newcomers.
 It has been proposed that languages in North America and Siberia [share a common ancestry](https://en.wikipedia.org/wiki/Den%C3%A9%E2%80%93Yeniseian_languages);
 the separation happened 15,000 years ago.